jrick1229/jrick1229/README.md

 ### Hi there 👋

 My name is Joey.
-I work at Automattic, mostly with WordPress and WooCommerce.
+You can view my gists here: https://gist.github.com/jrick1229

 I'm currently learning the following more in-depth: